iwasakims/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 The following primary expressions are recognised:

-* -name pattern -iname patternEvaluates as true if the basename of the file matches the pattern using standard file system globbing.
+*   -name pattern<br />-iname pattern

+    Evaluates as true if the basename of the file matches the pattern using standard file system globbing.
 If -iname is used then the match is case insensitive.

+*   -print<br />-print0Always

-* -print -print0Always evaluates to true.
+    evaluates to true.
 Causes the current pathname to be written to standard output.
 If the -print0 expression is used then an ASCII NULL character is appended.

 The following operators are recognised:

-* expression -a expression expression -and expression expression expressionLogical AND operator for joining two expressions.
+* expression -a expression<br />expression -and expression<br />expression expression

+    Logical AND operator for joining two expressions.
 Returns true if both child expressions return true.
 Implied by the juxtaposition of two expressions and so does not need to be explicitly specified.
 The second expression will not be applied if the first fails.

 Example: